-Yes, exempt protocol submissions are reviewed by WVU OHRP for final determination of review requirements for the protocol submission.
+Yes, exempt protocol submissions are reviewed by the WVU OHRP and/or IRB for a final determination of review requirements for the protocol submission.
 Contact WVU OHRP for assistance.

 Federal regulations and WVU policy require that ALL research projects meeting the definition of human subjects research be submitted for review.
-To verify that the research project meets the definition of de-identified, submit the protocol for review using the "not human subjects research" (NHSR) protocol type.
+For additional guidance, start with Step 1 on the Get Started page.

 Research involving the study of existing pathological specimens from participants who cannot be identified, directly or through identifiers linked to the participants, may qualify for “not human subjects research” (NHSR).
-An NHSR acknowledgement from the IRB provides assurance that the project does not require IRB oversight.
-To obtain the NHSR acknowledgement, submit a protocol and answer “no” to the questions in the human subjects research section.
-An NHSR protocol form will be submitted to the IRB for verification and acknowledgement.
+Please visit the NHSR page for additional guidance.

 Research involving the study of existing database information from participants who cannot be identified directly or through identifiers linked to the participants, may qualify for “not human subjects research” (NHSR).
 Whether the database is publicly or not publicly available is of no concern if the "not publicly" available data can be de-identified.
-An NHSR acknowledgement from WVU OHRP provides assurance that the project does not require IRB oversight.
-To obtain the NHSR acknowledgement, submit a protocol and answer “no” to the questions in the human subjects research section.
-An NHSR protocol form will be submitted to the IRB for verification and acknowledgement.
+Please visit the NHSR page for additional guidance.

 Generally, reviews are completed in ten business days for exempt protocols and 14 business days for expedited protocols.
 IRB meetings are held every 2nd and 4th Wednesday of each month (may change with holidays).
 Check the schedule to determine the meeting dates.
 Please be aware that review completion times are contingent upon complete and accurate submissions.